segmentio/segment-docs/src/connections/auto-instrumentation/configuration.md

 ## Signal definitions

 Signals come in various types, each associated with specific data that you can use to create analytics events.
 This section contains code samples that detail each signal type.
-Because Segment has standardized these definitions across both the Signals-Swift and Signals Kotlin libraries, they're useful when you create rules in your Segment workspace.
+Because Segment has standardized these definitions across both the Signals-Swift and Signals-Kotlin libraries, they're useful when you create rules in your Segment workspace.

-### Base Signal
+### Base signal

 The Base Signal serves as the foundation for all other signal types.
 It's defined by the `RawSignal<T>` interface, where `T` represents the data type associated with the signal.